ledlaux/pikoPD/README.md

     - gate in/out pins (gate or trigger mode)
     - button pins and type (bang, toggle, switch)

-- Copies extra C files for the build into project folder from `/src`
+- Copies hardware config files into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder
 - Check for device in BOOTSEL mode
 - Flashes UF2 firmware to PICO board and restarts device

+## Default patch

-PD patch in the folder is a simple synthesizer which uses [notein] object and usb midi input.
-Send CC1 to device midi chanel 1 and it will turn on builtin LED. [print] object sends values to serial console.
+The PD patch in the folder is a simple synthesizer that uses the [notein] object and USB MIDI input.
+Sending CC1 to the device on MIDI channel 1 will turn on the LED (check the pins in setup.json).
+The [print] object sends values to the serial console (use the -s flag to enable the terminal console after flashing).

+It has been tested on macOS, so if something does not work as expected on your system, please open a GitHub issue.

-## Updates
+## Project Updates

 - [x] serial console
 - [x] led